andyzeng/visual-pushing-grasping/README.md

     cd ..
     ```

-1. Run V-REP (navigate to your V-REP directory and run `./vrep.sh`).
+1. Run V-REP (navigate to your V-REP/CoppeliaSim directory and run `./vrep.sh` or `./coppeliaSim.sh`).
 From the main menu, select `File` > `Open scene...`, and open the file `visual-pushing-grasping/simulation/simulation.ttt` from this repository.

-1. In another terminal window, run the following (simulation will start in the V-REP window):
+1. In another terminal window, run the following (simulation will start in the V-REP window). **Please note:** our pre-trained models were trained with PyTorch version 0.3, so this will only run with PyTorch 0.3.
+Training from scratch (next section) should still work with PyTorch 1.0+.

     ```shell
     python main.py --is_sim --obj_mesh_dir 'objects/blocks' --num_obj 10 \